Grizzlies vs. Trail Blazers Player Props Betting Odds

 |3PM

-- Friday's prop bet for Jaren Jackson Jr. is 20.5 points, 5.5 more than his season average.
+- The 21.5-point prop total for Jaren Jackson Jr. on Sunday is 6.5 higher than his season scoring average, which is 15.

-- He has pulled down 6.3 boards per game, which is less than his prop bet for Friday's game (7.5).
+- He averages 2.2 fewer rebounds than his over/under on Sunday (which is 8.5).

-- Jackson has hit 1.3 three-pointers per game, which is less than his over/under in Friday's game (1.5).
+- Jackson averages 1.3 made three-pointers, which is less than his over/under on Sunday (2.5).

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.